Reading Terminal Market is a must visit on any trip to Philadelphia.

 The globally inspired food — available for breakfast, lunch, dinner and dessert as well as for snacking — is the main draw, while butchers, bakers, chocolatiers, cheesemongers and produce vendors offer food, ingredients and goods for sale.

-While there are delicious cheesesteaks at Reading Terminal Market, the best bet for sandwich lovers is DiNic’s roast pork Italiano, voted “Best Sandwich in America” by the Travel Channel.
+While there are delicious cheesesteaks at Reading Terminal Market, the best bet for sandwich lovers is DiNic’s famous roast pork, voted “Best Sandwich in America” by the Travel Channel.
 The fourth-generation shop builds its sandwich with thinly sliced, juicy roast pork, lining the long roll with sliced sharp provolone and topping it with bright green chopped broccoli rabe.
 If you like spice, opt for grilled longhots — long green chili peppers — as well.
 The spot’s popularity can mean long lines, but it’s worth the wait.

 Where: DiNic's, 51 N. 12th Street

 Good luck narrowing it down to a dozen tender, yeast-risen doughnuts at Beiler’s.
 Will it be the Blueberry Fritter or the Mocha Cream?
 The Coconut Custard or the Salted Caramel?
 Whether you choose to go for classics like apple cider doughnuts or go crazy with Fruity Pebbles-spangled treats, Beiler’s is one sweet spot truly not to miss.